 Key 2021 reform changes relevant to dementia families:

-• Eliminated the separate Statutory Gifts Rider; gifts are now incorporated into the Modifications section (with a $5,000/year non-rider limit; higher gifts require explicit modification authority).
+- Eliminated the separate Statutory Gifts Rider; gifts are now incorporated into the Modifications section (a modest annual gift total is allowed without special language, and larger gifts require explicit modification authority).

 Every dementia family should have both a Health Care Proxy and a durable POA.
 The Proxy covers medical decisions; the POA covers financial decisions, real estate, taxes, and government benefits applications, including Medicaid.
 Note: NY's Medicaid application can be filed by a POA agent only if the POA explicitly grants "Government Benefits" authority.